Painting Wood End Tables

 These thin pieces of wood were chipped off in a couple of places, so I filled those in, and I filled in the shallow damage on the top.

 I just used regular wood filler for these since all of the repairs were very minimal.
-Read through this post to learn more about the best wood fillers for furniture.
+Check out the best wood fillers for furniture in this post.

 At first, I used my pin nailer to attach them… but after the first side, it was giving me fits.
 I ran out of nails, and then it kept getting jammed.

 (I should have known it was going to give me fits.
-It did the same thing on this slatted wood dresser makeover too!)
+It did the same thing on this DIY slatted wood dresser makeover, too!)

 One or two shifted… or maybe that was just my bad placement.
 But… I’m honestly just choosing to ignore that.
 Haha It can be on the back.
 Right??

-The wood filler on the top of one table didn’t feel like it was filled in all of the way, so I filled those spots in again.
-Since wood filler shrinks when it dries, I wasn’t surprised at all that I needed to fill it in again.
+The filler on the top of one table didn’t feel like it was filled in all of the way, so I filled those spots in again.
+Since wood filler shrinks when it dries, I wasn’t surprised at all that I needed to do that again.

 For all of the dowels, I used a fine grit foam sanding sponge since it was easier to hold onto for that area.

-Then we took the tables outside and sprayed a coat of BIN shellac-based primer all over them.
-These 2 little tables took 1 whole spray can of primer.
+Then we took them outside and sprayed a coat of BIN shellac based primer all over them.
+These 2 little tables took 1 whole spray can.

-I used this primer to help cover up the wood grain on the raw wood dowels, but it also has excellent adhesion, and it is really really good at blocking stains that come through the paint when you paint wood.
+I used this primer to help cover up the grain on the raw wood dowels, but it also has excellent adhesion, and it is really, really good at blocking stains that come through the finish when working with wood.

 For a comparison with another primer, here’s Cover Stain VS BIN Shellac Primer.
 You can also check out the best primers for painting furniture here and the best primers to stop tannin bleed here.